 Because this is what miles 1-15.5 look like

 Trail time The scars all over my knees and elbows are happy to tell you that my trail running still has a lot of room for improvement.
-From my (again, limited) experience, it seems like practice makes perfect (or, at least, better) on the technical stuff, so practice I will do.
+From my (again, limited) experience, it seems like practice project payday scam makes perfect payday loans direct lender (or, at least, better) on the technical stuff, so practice I will do.